How to Start a Petting Zoo

 Step 5: Apply for Business Licenses and Permits

-Petting zoos will be required to obtain a Class C Exhibitor’s License issued by the Department of Agriculture.
+Petting zoos will be required to obtain a Class C Exhibitor’s License issued by the U.S. Department of Agriculture.
 Depending on the types of animals on display, additional permits may also be required.
 The annual license fee Class C Exhibitor’s License is between $30 and $300.

 Step 6: Find Financing